 Number of jobs created per participant in training group

 STEP provides an answer to adverse labor market conditions and limited employment opportunities.
 STEP students learn to create their own jobs by starting and running a business.
 A key benefit is that the students learn to take charge of their professional future.
-Through the training, the students become more proactive and independent, which supports them in overcoming the extreme unemployment rates among youths in many developing countries.
+Through the training, the students become more proactive and independent, which supports them in overcoming the extreme unemployment rates among youths and the challenging job market conditions they are facing.
 Unemployment and poverty are inextricably intertwined.
 This is the point where STEP seeks to make a difference.

 The approach by STEP is supported by researchers and politicians alike.
 Politicians and researchers ranked fostering entrepreneurship among the top priorities of their agendas to alleviate poverty.
 Entrepreneurship is a main driver of economic development and wealth creation.
 Entrepreneurs have the potential to boost the economy and contribute substantially to new job creation.
 Against this background, entrepreneurship training, such as STEP, is a main leverage for a successful bottom-up strategy to increase the number of entrepreneurs and accomplish politicians’ agenda.

 How Everything Started

 The STEP project was founded in 2006 by Prof. Dr. Michael Frese and his team from Leuphana University of Lüneburg in cooperation with Makerere University Business School and Uganda Christian University (Uganda).